-Firstly, proteins provide your body with the structural integrity that prevents you from being nothing more than a motionless pile of goo on the floor.
-This structure comes in the form of
+Proteins provide your body with the structural integrity that prevents you from being nothing more than a motionless pile of goo on the floor.

 In addition to making up the more obvious physical architecture of your body, proteins are also involved in a number of essential processes that go on under the hood.